uccess With Money

 A man might say, “I just invested in a new pickup truck.”
 Of course, unless he happens to be buying the truck to use as a delivery vehicle for a legitimate business it is not an investment at all, but a rather large expenditure.

 In order to deal skillfully with buying decisions start now to use financial words correctly.
-Pay attention to how others use them, especially in marketing situations.
+Pay attention to how others use financial terms, especially in marketing situations.
 It will help you to be more honest in your own buying decisions.

 Pay attention to the exact words chosen by marketers.
-Many of them are misleading, a point we will explore further in another article.
-Some marketing or advertising statements are flat out dishonest, untruthful.
+Many of them are just misleading, a point we explore further in another article as indicated, but start by looking at marketing or advertising statements that are flat out dishonest or untruthful.
+They are the most harmful in general.

 A good way to develop this skill is to start taking time to look at offers that come in the mail.
 Take a minute to look at some of them before tossing them in the trash.
 Ask yourself whether the ads are truthful or otherwise.

-As my example shows, even the largest, supposedly “reputable” institutions are no longer above outright deceit in their marketing representations.
+As my example shows, even the largest, supposedly “reputable” institutions are no longer above outright dishonestly in their marketing representations.
 But there is no reason for us to be distracted by them.